planteen/planteen.github.io/_notes/svn.md

 Color diffs
 -----------
-cdiff is a tool for color diffs the command line https://github.com/ymattw/cdiff
+cdiff is a tool for color diffs on the command line https://github.com/ymattw/cdiff

 After installing:

     svn diff | cdiff

 Create a branch from trunk